dolthub/docs/content/reference/sql/dolt-system-tables.md

 to and from points for the diff of your table data.
 Each returned row describes how a row in the underlying user table has changed from the `from_commit` ref to the `to_commit` ref by showing the old and new values.

-Note that `dolt_commit_diff_$TABLENAME` is the analogue of the `dolt diff` CLI command.
+`dolt_commit_diff_$TABLENAME` is the analogue of the `dolt diff` CLI command.
 It represents the [two-dot diff](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#double_dot) between the two commits provided.
-The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a two-way diff, it returns a log of individual diffs between all adjacent ancestor commits reachable from the current branch.
+The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a two-way diff, it returns a log of individual diffs between all adjacent commits in the history of the current branch.
 In other words, if a row was changed in 10 separate commits, `dolt_diff_$TABLENAME` will show 10 separate rows – one for each individual delta.
 In contrast, `dolt_commit_diff_$TABLENAME` would show a single row that combines all the individual commit deltas into one diff.